 We have a few special rules for writing sessions that students who haven't been in for a few semesters might be unfamiliar with.
 First, we will not read papers that are dropped off, and the tutors won't work as editors to fix your grammar or sentence errors for you.
 Instead, tutors will explain issues of grammar and punctuation as the need arises in your essay, with the goal of teaching you how to spot and correct your own errors on that text and future pieces of writing.
 Second, in writing sessions, you or the tutor will read the piece of writing aloud.
 This technique helps you hear your own errors, and you'll be shocked at how many mistakes you catch yourself, letting you and the tutor work on concerns that aren't so easily "fixed."

 Online tutors hold tutoring sessions online or by phone, at a distance.
 Online sessions are synchronous and require students to make appointments to meet.
-Tutors and students “meet” either online inside the online scheduler or by phone (online sessions number - 410.849.9260).
+Tutors and students "meet" either online inside the online scheduler or by phone (online sessions number - 410.849.9260).
 Currently, we offer online tutoring sessions in writing, business/accounting, and some science classes.
-We have a handy quick-guide to get you started.

 In a supplemental instruction session, a tutor holds a study session for students in a specific section of a class.
 The tutor has been attending the class alongside the students and has usually met with the instructor about the topics in which students are likely to need extra help.
 If you're in a class that has supplemental instruction, you can attend any of the supplemental instruction sessions held for your class section.